 Policies for Laboratory & Clinical Education Experiences

-The ATEP program utilizes the learning over time model throughout the program.
+The AT program utilizes the learning over time model throughout the program.
 In this program a student will enroll in a didactic course to learn the cognitive competencies and psychomotor skills of a selected topic.
 The following semester the same student will enroll in a practice course to review psychomotor skills and develop clinical proficiency and put into use evidence based practice.

 Students are required to have the following clinical education experiences: lower extremity, upper extremity, equipment intensive, general medical, off-campus clinic, and exposure to a variety of male and female patients and athletes.
-Additional policies are contained within the ATEP Student Handbook.
+Additional policies are contained within the AT Student Handbook.

-Students are required to follow the uniform policy during all clinical education experiences as outlined in the ATEP Student Handbook, including a photo identification badge, a watch with a second hand, and designated shirt and pants.
+Students are required to follow the uniform policy during all clinical education experiences as outlined in the AT Student Handbook, including a photo identification badge, a watch with a second hand, and designated shirt and pants.

 A nonrefundable lab fee, due at registration, is charged for the following courses: